wyfbw07/LIN-Payload-Encode-Decode-Tool/README.md

 ### On Other Operating Systems

 You will need to use the source files and create a new project on your own to build.
-This tool is still under development, and no tests were conducted on Windows machines.
+This tool has been tested with Visual Studio 17.6.4 on Windows 11 x64.

 ## Error Handling

 This tool uses exceptions to eraise errors.
 As a result, running and calling functions should be wrapped into a try-catch block.
-If nothing is added to catch potential errors, it could cause program termination.
+If nothing is added to catch potential errors, it could cause unhandled excepetions thus program termination.